Lee Desmond: Sacramento Republic

 On 23 December 2021, Desmond signed for USL Championship club Sacramento Republic on a two-year deal.
 Desmond made his debut for the club on 13 March 2022 in a 3–1 win over El Paso Locomotive at Heart Health Park.
 Desmond featured in every round of the club's run to the final of the U.S. Open Cup, including wins over Major League Soccer sides San Jose Earthquakes, Sporting Kansas City and LA Galaxy.
 On 7 September 2022, Desmond played in the 2022 U.S. Open Cup Final as his side were defeated 3–0 by Orlando City in front of a sold out crowd of 25,527 at the Exploria Stadium in Florida.
 In September 2022, Desmond successfully underwent a procedure on his right leg to address lingering retrocalcaneal bursitis and achilles tendinitis, with the procedure ruling him out for the remainder of the season.
 On 26 August 2023, he captained his team in his 300th career appearance, in a 2–0 defeat at home to Orange County.
 On 25 September 2024, Desmond signed a new contract, extending his time with the club.
 On 2 August 2025, he scored his first goal for the club, on his 104th appearance in all competitions, when he opened the scoring in a 3–1 win away to San Antonio.
 On 4 October 2025, he played in the final of the 2025 USL Cup, in which his side were defeated 1–0 by Hartford Athletic.
+On 26 November 2025, it was announced that Desmond had signed a new contract, taking him into a fifth season with the club.